-Eligible INI students may be nominated and elected to serve as student officers for GOINI and WINI.
+Eligible INI students may be nominated and elected to serve as student officers for GOINI and WINI after completing one semester of studies at the INI.
 Incoming GOINI and WINI officers are elected on a rolling basis when an officer position becomes available.
 Students can serve up to three semesters in an officer role and their position will be open for new nominations in the semester prior to the current officer's graduation semester.